bill-ying/angular-client-aks-service/README.md

 - @ngrx/effects
 - rxjs

-Also ensure to replace your own REST API server URL in the effect.
+Also ensure to replace with your own REST API server URL in the effect.

 # Accessing the Angular Application